N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments

 \subsection{End-effector Motions}

 Defining tasks such that they can be achieved by algorithms while remaining generally applicable yet simple to specify for humans is a hard problem.
-Much of the recent work has focused on addressing this challenge through imitation learning or definition of task-specific goal states.
+Much of the recent work has focused on addressing this challenge through imitation learning or the definition of task-specific goal states.
 In the domain of mobile manipulation, outcomes often depend on specific end-effector operations.
 As such we define tasks by end-effector motions.
 This is on one hand very expressive: a wide variety of tasks can be expressed this way.
-On the other hand, it provides a simple interface for humans to define and generate novel tasks quickly and unambiguously, as it requires only to reason about motions in simple cartesian space, instead of a whole-body control problem.
+On the other hand, it provides a simple interface for humans to define and generate novel tasks quickly and unambiguously, as it requires only to reason about motions in simple Cartesian space, instead of a whole-body control problem.
 We provide a wide variety of example tasks in \secref{sec:experiments}.
-Further, this definition is not overly restrictive in terms of methodology as various types of motion generators for the end-effector can be employed, such as dynamic system based imitation learning, planning based systems, or even a reinforcement learning system.
+Further, this definition is not overly restrictive in terms of methodology as various types of motion generators for the end-effector can be employed, such as dynamic system-based imitation learning, planning-based systems, or even a reinforcement learning system.

-In particular, we only assume access to an arbitrary end-effector motion generator $f_{ee}$ that, given a current (partial or fully known) map $m_{global}$ of the environment, the current end-effector pose $ee_t$ and velocities $v_{ee, t}$, and the current end-effector goal $g$, outputs feasible next-step velocities $v_{ee, t+1}$ for the end-effector.
-We define feasible as any motion that does not violate the constraints of the robot's hardware or the (collision) constraints resulting from obstacles in the world.
-We can define this as a function
+In particular, we only assume access to an arbitrary end-effector motion generator $f_{ee}$ that, given a current (partial or fully known) map $m_{global}$ of the environment, the current end-effector pose $ee_t\myworries{\in SE(3)}$ and velocities $v_{ee, t}\myworries{\in \mathbb{R}^6}$, and the current end-effector goal $g$, outputs next-step velocities $v_{ee, t+1}$ for the end-effector. \myworries{This motion generator does not handle the kinematic feasibility of the whole-body motion.
+Its only constraints are \myworriestwo{to avoid} collisions of the end-effector with the environment and not to violate fundamental affordances of the robot's hardware, e.g. not creating end-effector poses outside the reachable space such as poses that are too high to reach regardless of the base positioning.
+Collision constraints for the robot base as well as kinematic feasibility constraints will be handled by the learned base agent described bellow.} We can define this \myworries{end-effector motion generation} as a function